JanuarySnow/Curseadelica/README.md

 Installation :

-After installing the Wabbajack file, drag and drop the contents of Game Folder Files into your Skyrim Special Edition folder
+After installing, launch modorganizer.exe from the modlist folder you chose to install to, then press Launch SKSE in the top right of Mod Organizer 2

 Mod Configuration :